 Certain weights are confidential within a specified activity and/or a Member State.
 However, the national indices still contribute to the European aggregates.

 Member States are obliged to transmit data at a certain level of detail.
 If one or two of the lower levels are lacking, Eurostat aggregates the national data to produce an aggregate index for the Member State, provided that the lowest levels are available for 80 % of the weighted variables.
 The latest missing months are then estimated using an ARIMA model.
 The estimates contribute to the European aggregate.

 For a given activity, Eurostat calculates European indices when available national data exceeds 60 % of the EU or euro area total weight.
 The missing countries data are estimated using an ARIMA model and are included in the estimates for European aggregates.

 The timetable for publishing STS indicators for a given calendar year is normally announced in the Euro-Indicators release calendar in November of the preceding year.
 It meets the deadlines laid down in the STS Regulation and also the timetable of the Principal European Economic Indicators.
 For example, the index of industrial production must be transmitted for most of the large European countries within one month and 10 calendar days following the end of the reference period (e.g. the January index must be transmitted before 10 March).
 Eurostat prepares a press release for publication of the European results a couple of days later.

 8. Are the data revised?

 Revisions may be caused by several factors: additional information, methodological changes, changes in the base year, corrections of errors, or re-estimation of the seasonal adjustment coefficients.
 The data transmitted by the Member States may be revised several months after their first transmission in order to integrate new data.
-Eurostat processes the data received within 24 hours (one working day).
+Eurostat processes the national data received within 24 hours (one working day).